 Confronting Linked Oppressions

 - 2-3 Hour Workshop: Understanding Ethics from the Margins: What We Choose, Workshop 8, (by Rev. Manish Mishra-Marzetti and Rev. Amber Beland, (© UUA 2012) This workshop in our UU ethics series introduces three scholars of the late 20th and early 21st century who challenge the moral thinking of the dominant U.S. culture, a culture that ignores the collective social dimension of oppression and influences moral norms in ways that ignore (or even foment) oppression.

-- 2-3 Hour Workshop: Working for Safety and to End Oppression: A workshop in the Safe Congregation Handbook.
+- 2-3 Hour Workshop: Working for Safety and to End Oppression (PDF): A workshop in the Safe Congregation Handbook.